uptane/deployment-considerations/faq.md

 Root metadata lists valid top-level Targets key identifiers are A, B, C, and D, with a threshold of 2.
 Should the following two metadata files be considered valid?

-* Signed by A, B, and X, where X is not present at all in root metadata
+* Signed by A, B, and X, where X is not present at all in Root metadata

 * Signed by A, B, and C, but B's signature doesn't actually match the signed content